 Are you ready to visit Queensland?!
 It may be the third-busiest airport in Australia, but Brisbane Airport is very well-organised.
 Domestic and international flights depart from the airport every single day.
 You might consider staying near the airport when you arrive, because there are various attractions in the area, including Hop On Brewery Tours and Circus Arts shows.
 Set aside some time to search online for the best deal on direct and connecting flights.

-Use a site like Expedia to get the best deals on flights to Brisbane, and make sure you do so earlier enough to snag a good deal!
+Use a site like Skyscanner to get the best deals on flights to Brisbane, and make sure you do so earlier enough to snag a good deal!

 Was this article on places in Queensland helpful and informative?
 Leave a comment below with your thoughts on Queensland!